chuckmilam/create-ks-iso/README.md

 ```

 ### Generate a Custom RHEL Boot ISO with FIPS mode enabled with ks.cfg built-in
-This option bakes the kickstart file directly into the boot ISO, handy for systems limited to only a single bootable drive for the ISO image.
+This option bakes the kickstart file directly into the boot ISO, useful for systems limited to only a single bootable drive for the ISO image.
 Again, note the use of `sudo -E` to ensure the environment variables are passed into the sudo session.
 ```Shell
 CREATEBOOTISO="true" KSINBOOTISO="true" ENABLEFIPS="true" sudo -E ./create-ks-iso.sh